steffenskov/blog/_posts/2012-02-12-staying-dry-mind-those-switch-statements.md

 ```

 You may be thinking “that’s not duplicate code”, and you’d be somewhat right.
 The return statements aren’t duplicate, but the entire switch statement is.
-Supposing I add a third `ReportType`, I’ll have to add code to both switch statements – thus maintaining the same switch block multiple places, or one could say “**repeating myself**”
+Supposing I add a third `ReportType`, I’ll have to add code to both switch statements – thus maintaining the same switch block multiple places, or one could say `repeating myself`
 And whilst I’m talking about modifying my switch block to add a new type, I’d like to point out this also violates the [Open/Closed Principle](http://www.ckode.dk/programming/solid-principles-part-2-openclosed-principle/) (henceforth referred to as OCP).

 But back on track with DRY – a simple way to get the above code DRY again, would be to create a class to encapsulate the header and footer information, for each `ReportType`, and have a single method which returns an instance of this class: